Cut Meutia (train): Rolling stock and service

-The train has two cars and a capacity of 192 passengers, and the whole trip lasts for 32 minutes.
+The train has two cars and a capacity of 192 passengers, and the whole trip lasts for 1 hour and 3 minutes.
 The diesel rolling stock was manufactured by PT INKA.

-As of 2022, the fare for the train is set at Rp 2,000, with multiple daily services in the morning and afternoon.
+As of 2023, the fare for the train is set at Rp 2,000, with multiple daily services in the morning and afternoon.
+As of June 2023, the earliest train departs from Krueng Geukueh at 07:20, and the last train departs from Kutablang at 17:35, making four round-trips daily.
 Due to its low fare and short travel distance, it is commonly used by locals as a recreational vehicle, especially by schoolchildren.
 The service is currently subsidized by the Indonesian government, receiving Rp 18.8 billion (~USD 1.2 million) in 2021.
-The service reported 32,936 riders throughout 2022.
+The service reported 32,936 riders throughout 2022, and 88,508 throughout 2023.